-$SGPA = \frac{Sum of the credit points of all courses in a semester}{Total credits in that semester}$ programme and is the criterion for ranking the students.
-CGPA can be calculated by the following formula.
+$SGPA = {Sum of the credit points of all courses in a semester \over Total credits in that semester}$

 The Cumulative Grade Point Average (CGPA). of the student is calculated at the end of a programme.
-The CGPA of a student determines the overall academic level of the student in a
+The CGPA of a student determines the overall academic level of the student in a programme and is the criterion for ranking the students.
+CGPA can be calculated by the following formula.